 During the First World War, A.O.
 Smith engineers developed a coated welding rod.
-Their breakthrough became a great influence on the development of arc welding as a mass-production method.
+This breakthrough became a major influence on the development of arc welding as a mass-production method.

 A.O.
 Smith continued to produce military equipment during the Second World War.
 The company produced 16,750 sets of landing gear, 46,700 propeller blades, and even nose frames for B-25 bomber planes.

-They also built 4.5 million bombs, water heaters for barracks, and jeep frames.
-They even took part in the atomic bomb project in 1945 by building various components (2).
+It also built 4.5 million bombs, water heaters for barracks, and jeep frames.
+Its staff even participated in the atomic bomb project in 1945 by building various components (2).

 Water Heater Developments and Expansions

 Soon after the Second World War, A.O.
 Smith acquired the Burkay Company of Toledo, Ohio.
 It was here that they officially entered the market for coil-type commercial water heaters.
 Five years later, A.O.
 Smith introduced the world to the first glass-lined commercial water heater.

-At the beginning of the 1960s, A.O.
+At the start of the 1960s, A.O.
 Smith International opened a commercial water heater and boiler plant in Stratford, Canada.
 It was the company’s first water heater plant outside the United States.

 In the early 1970s, they expanded to Europe, building a plant in Veldhoven, Netherlands.
 Although it was initially a sales office for Europe and the Middle East, it soon included assembly and fabrication premises.

 In 1974, A.O.
 Smith celebrated its 100th anniversary.
 It also introduced its Conservationist line of residential water heaters.

 One of A.O.
 Smith’s greatest expansions happened in 2001 when it acquired State Industries, Inc. This almost doubled the size of the A.O.
 Smith water heater business.

 The company made another huge acquisition in 2007 when it bought GSW Inc. and the American Water Heater Company.

 A.O.
-Smith would soon add Whirlpool and John Wood brands to its name.
-Essentially, making it one of the largest water heater companies in North America.
-In 2008, the company became one of the first U.S water heating companies to market units in India (4).
+Smith would soon add the Whirlpool and John Wood brands to its name, cementing its place as one of the largest water heater companies in North America.
+In 2008, the company became one of the first U.S water heating companies to market units in India (3).